 Governor Murphy's bill features annual spending caps for every program.
-However, the redevelopment program allows for some flexibility, making it excessively subjective, vulnerable to the political pressures of a proposed megadeal and, in the end, costly to New Jersey taxpayers.
-In fact, the proposal has over \$800 million worth of exemptions to support up to six potential large-scale development projects and removes caps altogether for a qualifying wind energy support facility.
-These projects may not all come into fruition during the lifespan of the legislation, but it undermines the Murphy administration's top priority of reining in subsidies and abiding by realistic expectations of what a state government can do to foster economic growth.
-The Governor's recent support of lifting the annual cap of the Film and Digital Media tax credit program demonstrates this willingness to revise what should be a non-negotiable budget item.20
+However, the redevelopment program allows for some flexibility, making it vulnerable to the political pressures of a proposed megadeal and, in the end, costly to New Jersey taxpayers.
+In fact, the proposal has over \$800 million worth of exemptions over the lifespan of the legislation to support up to six potential large-scale development projects and removes caps altogether for a qualifying wind energy support facility.
+These projects may not all come into fruition, but their presence undermines the Murphy administration's top priority of reining in subsidies and abiding by realistic expectations of what a state government can do to foster economic growth.
+The Governor's recent support of lifting the annual cap of the Film and Digital Media tax credit program demonstrates this willingness to revise what should be a non-negotiable budget item.